Chris Richmond (entrepreneur)

-Chris Richmond (born July 29, 1986) is an American businessperson and entrepreneur.
-He founded a television streaming site called ShareTV.com, co-founded an adtech platform called Proper Media and acquired popular websites such as TV Tropes, Snopes and Salon.com.
+Chris Richmond (born July 29, 1986) is an American businessman and entrepreneur.
+He founded a television streaming site called ShareTV.com, co-founded an adtech platform called Proper Media and acquired websites such as TV Tropes, Snopes, and Salon.com.

 Career

 Richmond founded his first large website in 2007, called ShareTV.com.
 This became one of the first online distribution partners of HULU and TheWB, and was one of first sites to stream the Oscars online.

 In 2014, Richmond, along with his business partner Drew Schoentrup, acquired TV Tropes, a wiki geared toward fiction writers.
 To announce the purchase, Richmond and Schoentrup launched a Kickstarter campaign to ask the members for their help in improving the project.
 The campaign raised more than $100,000 in donations.

 In 2015, Richmond co-founded an adtech platform called Proper Media.
 Its first official client was Snopes.com, the largest and oldest fact-checking website on the web.
 After a year, Proper Media purchased a significant stake in Snopes.com.
-There was a legal dispute regarding whether Proper Media purchased 50% or 40% of Snopes.com which started in 2017 and continued until 2022 when Richmond and Schoentrup bought out all other shareholders of Snopes.
+There was a legal dispute regarding whether Proper Media purchased 50% or 40% of Snopes.com.
+The dispute started in 2017 and continued until 2022, when Richmond and Schoentrup bought out all other shareholders of Snopes.

 In 2018, Richmond helped with his 3rd acquisition by acquiring Spoutable.com under Proper Media.
 This acquisition added eight employees and nearly doubled the reach of Proper Media.